Is Las Vegas safe to visit? A comprehensive safety guide

 Top petty crimes and scams in Las Vegas affecting tourists

-Although a lovely place to be, Las Vegas isn’t perfect.
-Below are a few Vegas tourist traps and scams you should be aware of and ways not to get ripped off in Sin City.
+Below are a few Vegas tourist traps and scams you should be aware of to help you have an amazing time in Sin City.

 Taxi scams